albill/albill.github.com/_posts/2006-05-09-methodology-and-my-thesis.markdown

 ---
+author: admin
+date: '2006-05-09 02:57:33'
 layout: post
+slug: methodology-and-my-thesis
+status: publish
 title: Methodology and my Thesis
-published: true
-meta: {}

-tags:
+wordpress_id: '769'
+categories:
 - Academic
-type: post
-status: publish
 ---
 Much of my current thinking around my academic work is thinking about methodology.
 This is something about which not a lot was said before I entered graduate school.
 I was vaguely aware that methodology was often the source of contentious issues but not  aware of, it seems.